 3. Use one credit card for business purposes

 Don’t use it for anything else.
 If you get one that sends you an end-of-the-year itemized report of charges, that will simplify your record keeping enormously.
+If you don’t have a credit card for your freelance writing business yet, spend the time to research and apply for one.
+Beyond making accounting simpler, you can also qualify for rewards schemes that make big ticket purchases (like that faster laptop you need) much cheaper.

 4. Invest in a time-and-billing software program.